readthedocs/ethicalads.io/content/pages/publishers.md

-Title: Publisher: Earn money on your developer content
+Title: Publishers: An ad network for your developer project
 slug: publishers
-description: Earn money with your developer-focused site with the most private ad network.
-You focus on creating a great site, and we'll make it sustainable.
+description: Earn money with the only developer-focused ad network with no tracking.
+Give your website a sustainable revenue stream.
 template: ea/publishers